The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-8/lesson-5-react-router/notes.md

 We're going to be importing a lot of things from the `react-router-dom` package.
 The first is the `BrowserRouter` component.

-The `BrowserRouter` component hijacks the URL bar, letting us:

-- render what we want to render based on the current URL (the "browser location")
-- use back-and-forward navigation
-- directly update the current browser location

 <!-- prettier-ignore -->
 ```jsx
 import ReactDOM from 'react-dom/client'